 Apply knowledge of the dimensions of intercultural and interpersonal communication to assess a given culture and create a presentation for peers on best practices for business communication in this culture.

-Explain the factors which encompass effective interpersonal communication within an intercultural and/or international setting – utilizing theories from Geert Hofstede and Edward Hall and others– and be able to relate these features to work-based situations where communication and conflict resolution strategies can be utilized.
+Explain the factors which encompass effective interpersonal communication within an intercultural and/or international setting – utilizing theories from Geert Hofstede and Edward Hall and others– and be able to relate these features to work-based situations.

 Apply knowledge of the major features of a destination culture or society, with respect to issues of communication and business, in order to adapt communication styles to that destination culture.

-Produce an essay and a final paper, which utilize proper referencing and citations.
+Write a research paper which utilizes proper referencing and citations.

 Critically evaluate information to determine if it is accurate, relevant, and complete, and to use critical thinking to develop strong arguments.